General Math Placement Information

-All students taking the MPE will be eligible for at least MATH 101, Math in the Social Sciences and STAT 100, Statistical Literacy.
-The other entry-level math courses at Colorado State have enforced prerequisites that require you to demonstrate a greater level of algebra preparation on the MPE than is required for MATH 101.
+All students are eligible for MATH 101, Math in the Social Sciences and STAT 100, Statistical Literacy.
+The other entry-level math courses at Colorado State have enforced prerequisites that require you to demonstrate a greater level of algebra preparation on the Math Placement Tool than is required for MATH 101.
 The entry-level math courses are:

 Be sure to consult with your adviser before deciding that MATH 101 is the right course for you.
 Many academic programs do not accept MATH 101 toward degree requirements.
 MATH 101 does not prepare you for any other course at the University, and it does not satisfy prerequisites for any other course (such as MATH 117).
 If you are eligible for only MATH 101 and need to take a different math class, look for information about the ELM Tutorial on the website where you check your Math Placement results.

-The Math Challenge Exam is given on a walk-in basis in the PACe Testing Center (Weber 138) whenever classes are in session.
+The Math Placement Tool can be completed on a walk-in basis in the Precalculus Center (Weber 138) whenever classes are in session.

-Incoming students can complete the Math Placement Tool remotely prior to their term of admission.
+Incoming students can complete the Math Placement Tool remotely without proctoring required) prior to their term of admission.

-Placement results are available immediately after the Math Placement Tool is completed or a Math Challenge Exam is submitted.
+Placement results are available immediately after the Math Placement Tool is completed.
 You can re-check your placement results at any time by logging in to the Math Placement web site using your eID.
 Your remaining options will also be displayed.
 The Mathematics Department cannot give you results over the telephone because of federal law regarding privacy of information.
-Questions concerning exam results should be directed to the PACe Office (Weber 137; (970) 491-5761).
+Questions concerning exam results should be directed to the Precalculus center (Weber 137; (970) 491-5761).

-The Math Placement Tool and Math Challenge Exam each consist of 50 multiple choice and multiple response questions.
+The Math Placement Tool consists of 50 multiple choice and multiple response questions.
 The time limit for each is 2 hours and 20 minutes.

 Math Placement covers pre-algebra and algebra, trigonometry, and logarithmic and exponential functions.